 - No Export for You: The South Korean-made game Take-Down - Missions in Korea.
 It was suppose to get a worldwide release, but it never happened.

-- Recycled Script: The plot of the Vegas games is very similar to that of the Black Thorn Expansion Pack for Rogue Spear, though considering the obscurity of the expansion, it might have been accidental.
-The plot of Black Thorn involves an ex-SAS operator, who failed to get into RAINBOW (thanks to Cold-Blooded Torture, leading to mental problems), masterminding terrorists attacks worldwide to prove how good (and petty) he is.
+- The plot of the Vegas games is very similar to that of the Black Thorn Expansion Pack for Rogue Spear, though considering the obscurity of the expansion, it might have been accidental.
+The plot of Black Thorn involves an ex-SAS operator, who failed to get into RAINBOW (thanks to Cold-Blooded Torture, leading to mental problems), masterminding terrorist attacks worldwide to prove how good (and petty) he is.